 Activity 3 uses the ALA data and doesn’t involve going out and collecting any data for yourself.
 If you would like to use data from your area, see User Guide 1 – Finding the species recorded in our area.

-The following is a table containing the mammal species numbers recorded in the area surrounding the suburb of Theodore in the ACT.
+The following is a table from the ALA containing the mammal species numbers recorded in the area surrounding the suburb of Theodore in the ACT.

-- Draw a column graph to show the 9 most common mammals in Theodore.
+- Draw a column graph to represent these 9 mammals.

-- Generate a pie chart showing the 9 most common mammals in Theodore.
+- Generate a pie chart showing these 9 mammals.

 - Which graph do you think represents the information best?
 Why?

-- What fraction of the mammals recorded in Theodore are Eastern Grey Kangaroos?
+- What fraction of the mammals recorded in this table are Eastern Grey Kangaroos?

-- What fraction of the mammals recorded in Theodore are introduced species?
+- What fraction of the mammals recorded in this table are introduced species?

 Links to the Australian Curriculum